sanjaymeena/sanjaymeena.github.io/_posts/2016-05-8-investment_notes_financial_analysis.md

 #### Long term provisions

-Money that is provided for future liabilities
+These represent money that is provided for future liabilities like any payment expected beyond one year on account of leave encashment or for warranties on products etc.

 #### Long term borrowings

 Loan and financial obligations that last over one year.
+These can be like the car loan which you are suppose to pay over a period of many years.

 ### Current Liabilities

-Liabilities due in less than one year.
+Liabilities for which payment is due normally in less than one year.

 1. Trade payables/Account payables

-	Represents amount a business owes its vendors for goods and services .
+	Represents amount a business owes its vendors for goods and services that were purchased from them but which have not yet been paid.

 2. Other current liabilities

-	Short term payables not directly related to the main business of the company
+	Short term payables not directly related to the main business of the company.
+These include statutory dues, security deposits and advances from dealers and unclaimed liablities which are all due for payment within one year.

 3. Short term provisions

 	Money that is provided for a liability that is expected to occur within one year.
+E.g. Proposed dividend to be paid out to shareholders, payment for warranties on products.

 4. Short term borrowings

-Loans and financial obligations due within one year.
+These represnt Loans and financial obligations due within one year.
+These can be like credit card or personal loan you borrow, and which have to be repaid over the next one year.

 Point to note: